 Pectus excavatum - discharge

-Your child had surgery to correct pectus excavatum.
-This is a deformity of the front of the chest wall that causes a sunken breastbone (sternum) and ribs.
+You or your child had surgery to correct pectus excavatum.
+This is a deformity of the front of the chest wall with a sunken breastbone (sternum) and ribs.

-There is now a metal bar or strut that goes across the front of your child's chest cavity.
-It will stay in place for about 2to 3 years.
+There is now a metal bar or strut that goes across the front of you or your child's chest cavity.
+It will stay in place for about 1 to 3 years.

-Your child should walk often during the day to build up strength.
-You may need to help your child get in and out of bed during the first 1to 2 weeks after surgery.
+You or your child should walk often during the day to build up strength.
+You may need to help your child get in and out of bed during the first 1 to 2 weeks after surgery.

-During the first month at home, your child should:
+During the first month at home, be sure you or your child:

 - Always bend over at the hips.

 - Sit up straight to help keep the bar in place.
-Donot let your child slouch.
+DO NOT slouch.

-It may be more comfortable for your child to sleep partly sitting up in a recliner for the first 2to 4 weeks after surgery.
+It may be more comfortable for you or your child to sleep partly sitting up in a recliner for the first 2 to 4 weeks after surgery.

-It is okay for your child to have baths.
 Most dressings (bandages) will be removed by the time your child leaves the hospital.
 There may still be strips of tape on the incisions.
 Leave these in place.
 They will fall off on their own.
-You may see a small amount of drainage on the strips.
+There may be a small amount of drainage on the strips.
 This is normal.

-Your child should have a follow-up appointment with the surgeon about 2 weeks after surgery.
+Keep all follow-up appointment with the surgeon.
+This will likely be 2 weeks after surgery.
 Other doctor visits will be needed while the metal bar or strut is still in place.
-Your child will have another surgery to remove the bar or strut.
-This surgery is usually done on an outpatient basis.
+Another surgery will be done to remove the bar or strut.
+This is usually done on an outpatient basis.